RUGSoftEng/2018-Hestia-Web/docs/architecture/HestiaWeb_architecture.md

 We have our own PostgreSQl database, which is used to fetch the users' servers on login.
 It contains 3 tables: one of all users, one of all servers and one of all presets.
 The User table contains the following:
 * `user_id` of the user (which will be included in the `access_token` from Auth0 on login).
 * The date the entry was created.
-* The date it was last updated
+* The date it was last updated.

 The Server table contains:
 * The ID of the server.